Flight Ops HQ

 Why crew duty time matters

 Duty limits protect safety and can shape your trip, since a long day or late arrival may require a second crew or an overnight stop, which affects cost and scheduling.
+A broker promising a same-day transcon return without discussing duty is skipping operational reality.

 Cost